Cocoa powder is one of the world’s oldest foods, and it is also one of the healthiest.

 A 2022 report also demonstrated that many dark chocolate bars contain high levels of cadmium and lead.

 Cadmium may accumulate within the body, and it is a known human carcinogen (26).

 The reason that cocoa sometimes contains this metal is because the cocoa plant uptakes it from the soil (27).

-However, it is worth remembering that cadmium occurs in soil naturally, and it can be found in many different plants.
-The issue is just more publicized due to cocoa and chocolate’s more commercial nature.
+However, it is worth remembering that cadmium naturally occurs in soil and can be found in many different plants.
+The issue is more publicized due to cocoa and chocolate’s more commercial nature.

 Furthermore, the absolute amounts found in cocoa were still very small, and there is no evidence that trace amounts will cause harm.

 Lastly, optimal levels of the minerals zinc, iron and calcium are protective and decrease the amount of cadmium we can absorb (28).